Microhyla rubra: Description

-From snout to vent 1.2 inches.
+From snout to vent is 1.2 inches.
 Some adults have been observed dwelling in elephant dung.

-Tadpole of Microhyla rubra
+Tadpole

-The tadpole of Microhyla rubra has a transparent body with a long, tapering whip like tail.
-In dorsal view, body clearly differentiated into two parts, a longer and wider anterior region and a narrower posterior region.
-Anterior region almost twice as long and wide as posterior region.
-Eyes small and snout rounded.
-Head and body posterior to eyes with sides parallel to each other.
-Eyes directed slightly dorsolaterally, bulbous, and entire eye visible through epidermis due to dearth of pigmentation.
-Nares closed, narial depressions visible, located immediately anterior to two small concentrated patches of pigment, anterodorsolaterally directed, and closer to snout tip than to pupils.
-Nasolacrimal duct apparent.
-Mouth narrow, superior, lower and upper-lips both visible.
-Tail long, tapering, with a whip-like flagellum.
+The tadpole rubra has a transparent body with a long, tapering whip-like tail.
+In dorsal view, the body is differentiated into a longer and wider anterior region and a narrower posterior region.
+The anterior region is almost twice as long and wide as the posterior.
+The eyes are small and directed slightly dorsolaterally, bulbous.
+The entire eye is visible through the epidermis due to dearth of pigmentation.
+The snout is rounded.
+The head and body are posterior to eyes with sides parallel to each other.
+The nares are closed, narial depressions are visible and located immediately anterior to two small concentrated patches of pigment, anterodorsolaterally directed, and closer to the snout tip than to pupils.
+The nasolacrimal duct is apparent.
+The mouth is narrow, superior, lower and upper-lips both visible.
+The tail is long and tapering, with a whip-like flagellum.